How to Make Relaxing Massage Candles

 This massage candle works well on the upper back around the shoulder blade area where the back muscles start to get larger.
 Massage in this area is healing for the broken heart or the heavy heart.
 Our tension often travels upward as we sit a lot these days.
 I make this candle with soy wax, shea butter, hemp oil, and eucalyptus essential oil.

 This massage candle works well on the shoulders and the base of the neck up through the neck to the base of the nape.
 This is our communication area and ironically often gets a stiff neck from the stress of the day.
 This is often where our tension headaches start and a massage can feel great.
 I make this candle with soy wax, shea butter, jojoba oil, and frankincense essential oil.

 Third Eye – Awareness (Blue)

 This massage candle is for the entire torso and can work well massaging the spine.
 Sleep is very important to our function and awareness.
 The alignment of our spine helps us to do that well.
 Sometimes stretching helps us to relax as we elongate the larger muscles in our back.
 I make this candle with soy wax, coconut oil, and lavender essential oil.

 Crown – Spirituality (Purple)

 This candle is for the entire upper back through the upper neck and base of the head.
 Relaxing the body helps us to relax our minds.
-Our state of mind impacts our physical well being.
-Clearing our head even for 5 minutes can change your day.
+Our state of mind impacts our physical well-being.
+Clearing our head even for 5 minutes can change our day.
 I make this candle with soy wax, coconut oil, and chamomile essential oil.

 For a SPA, make sure to pour from the container or use a clean spatula each time you dip into the candle.
 Do not contaminate the candle with your fingers or a used spatula.
 Follow your state’s sanitation guidelines.
 The candle wax will not get hot enough to kill all germs that may contaminate the wax.
 Keep the candle covered or closed when not in use.